 The short version

-For the past ten years, the Wet’suwet’en have asserted their sovereignty to stop fossil fuel companies from trespassing on their lands.
+For the past twelve years, the Wet’suwet’en have asserted their sovereignty to stop fossil fuel companies from trespassing on their lands.
+The Wet’suwet’en legal system predates Canada’s, and the community won in the first Aboriginal title case in Canadian history in 1997, defining Aboriginal title in a case to stop clear-cut logging.
+These rights have never been extinguished.
 Under ‘Anuc niwh’it’en (Wet’suwet’en law), the five clans of the Wet’suwet’en have not provided the free, prior, and informed consent to Coastal Gaslink and its parent company TC Energy to do work on Wet’suwet’en territory.

-And yet, the Canadian government is trying to ram through the 420-mile Coastal GasLink pipeline, which would carry fracked gas from northeast British Columbia to a massive proposed liquefied natural gas (LNG) terminal on the coast.
+And yet, the Canadian government and British Columbian governments are ramming through the 670-kilometer (420 mile) Coastal GasLink pipeline, which would carry fracked gas from northeast British Columbia to the largest liquefied natural gas (LNG) project in Canadian history: LNG Canada.

-The banks and investors supporting the Coastal GasLink pipeline are contributing to this clear abuse of Indigenous rights, even though many of them have stated policies acknowledging the right to free, prior, and informed consent of Indigenous communities.
+The banks, insurance companies, and investors that are still supporting the Coastal GasLink pipeline are contributing to this clear abuse of Indigenous rights, even though many of them have stated policies acknowledging the right to free, prior, and informed consent of Indigenous communities.

 RAN published the original “Who’s banking the Coastal GasLink pipeline?” blog in January 2019.
 Here’s where things stand now.

 On May 25 2020, TC Energy announced that Coastal GasLink had secured a project finance package that would cover up to 80% of the pipeline’s construction costs.
 The loan was signed in April and re-upped in October to a total of CAD $6.8 billion.
 It was extended by a group of 27 banks, with Royal Bank of Canada leading the deal.